Nombolo For Business | Listing Experience

 UX writing issues stood out.

-Then, we conducted a rapid user testing within the internal team: the phrasing of the inquiries became the main complaints of being unclear or inappropriate.
-After analyzing all the feedback, we revised the copywriting notably following three design principles:
+Then, we conducted a rapid user testing within the internal team: the phrasing of the inquiries became the main complaints.

 Be Accessible